simonmichael/hledger/hledger/Hledger/Cli/Commands/Accounts.md

 account's declaration, if any, and the account's overall declaration order;
 these may be useful when troubleshooting account display order.

-With `--directives`, it adds the `account` keyword, showing valid account directives which can be pasted into a journal file.
+With `--directives`, it shows valid account directives which could be pasted into a journal file.
 This is useful together with `--undeclared` when updating your account declarations to satisfy `hledger check accounts`.